cmotc/vaLAIR/README.md

   * Low GUI Mode for running a game without a player, in order to behave like a server.
   * I'm sure that there's more but I'll have to come to that.
+  * Make More Art! digitalAndy is making this alot easier.
   * Add a few features to digitalAndy: Trianges.
 Adjustable Sizes.
 Final images Trimmed to minimum rectangular sizes so I can eliminate the static hitboxes.
+    - Can work-around many shortcomings of digitalAndy with imageMagick.
+Maybe it should become part of a toolchain for procedural pixel art.
     - Port digitalAndy to Android with a simple pixel-painting interface capable of outputting a configuration file for PC digitalAndy as well as a script.
     Do it to learn Android app development in Go.
+  * Configuration with Environment Variables as well as Flags and Files.